Szuyu-Liu/micro_ros_setup/YDLidar installment steps.md

 The approach:

-Use the library from Hartmut or change the source code like:
+Use the library from Hartmut or change the source file: ydlidar_ros2_driver_node.cpp
+- declare all the parameter before use it in the function.
 ```
+str_optvalue = "";
 node->declare_parameter("port", str_optvalue);
 ```
 ## 3. Make sure YDLidar was installed successfully